 The Doll has been making no-fi sounds since 2005.
 She likes to augment her vocals with contact mics, balloons, magnetic tape, percussion junk, garbage from the side of the road, horns, household appliances, a T-Pain mic, & field recordings.
 She enjoys Cool Edit Pro on an XP craptop.

 The Doll also plays in Seattle bands TBA & PUNTERS (noise improv), Auckland band Septithe (BBQ Doom), and London-based duo Unknown Tofu (improvised percussion).
 Her US/Aotearoa collective noise project, Contact Mike, co-founded with Biled Will and Unknown Rockstar, has over 40 band members aged 14 months and up.
 She runs Dubbed Tapes, a tiny label that recycles old tapes by hand-dubbing new sounds over exisiting albums sourced from charity shops, dump shops, trademe and ebay.
-As Corporal Tofulung she djs at Hollow Earth Radio and 199Radio.
+As Corporal Tofulung she djs at Hollow Earth Radio (Seattle) and Threads Radio (London).

 "The Doll can be constituted by mixing 3 parts experiment, 4 parts noise, 1 part ritual, and 2 parts theatre, with a pinch of space dust." - Alt Music.